rakibhasan-0/yotei/docs/Chapters/QA/SystemTest/writeSystemTest.md

 ```

 ### Generate code with codegen
-You can generate code with Playwrights codegen that will open two windows, a browser window where you interact with the website you wish to test and the Playwright Inspector window where you can record, copy, clear as well as change the language of your tests.
+When generating code with Playwrights codegen two windows will open.
+A browser window where you interact with the website you wish to test and the Playwright Inspector window where you can record, copy, clear as well as change the language of your tests.
 [Read more about generating tests with Codegen](https://playwright.dev/docs/codegen-intro).
 This can be done by the following steps:

 1. Run frontend
 ```sh